20 Signs of Cancer Usually Ignored by Women

-The Remedy Rx: "Always keep an eye out for new growths," says Fromowitz.
+The Rx: "Always keep an eye out for new growths," says Fromowitz.
 "If something is new or changing and persists beyond two weeks, call your dermatologist and have it checked out."

 "Hoarseness, also known as dysphonia, can be a sign of vocal cord cancer," says Inna Husain, MD, section head of laryngology at Rush University Medical Center.
 "Often the dysphonia is attributed to laryngitis or voice use, but it could be the first sign of cancer."

-The Remedy Rx: "The American Academy of Otolaryngology Head and Neck Surgery recommends having the vocal cords evaluated with laryngoscopy after four weeks of persistent hoarseness," says Husain.
+The Rx: "The American Academy of Otolaryngology Head and Neck Surgery recommends having the vocal cords evaluated with laryngoscopy after four weeks of persistent hoarseness," says Husain.
 "See an otolaryngologist, or more specifically a laryngologist, to evaluate the vocal cords.
 When vocal cord cancer is caught early, it has a very high rate of cure."

 A White or Red Patch In The Mouth

 "A white or red patch that won't go away—it may be on the tongue, palate, gums, inner cheek or lip—may be a sign of oral cancer," says Sharona Dayan, MD, board certified periodontist and owner of Aurora Periodontontal Care in Beverly Hills, California.
 "If it persists for more than three weeks, be sure to see your dentist or physician."

 The Rx: "To catch oral cancer early, be sure to see your dentist twice a year and ask if a routine cancer exam is part of the cleaning visit," says Dayan.